p1nkun1c0rns/awesomeness/README.md

 - [httpx](https://github.com/projectdiscovery/httpx) - httpx is a fast and multi-purpose HTTP toolkit allow to run multiple probers using retryablehttp library, it is designed to maintain the result reliability with increased threads
 - [subfinder](https://github.com/projectdiscovery/subfinder) - Subfinder is a subdomain discovery tool that discovers valid subdomains for websites by using passive online sources
 - [naabu](https://github.com/projectdiscovery/naabu) - Naabu is a port scanning tool written in Go that allows you to enumerate valid ports for hosts in a fast and reliable manner.
 It is a really simple tool that does fast SYN/CONNECT scans on the host/list of hosts and lists all ports that return a reply.
+- [Grype](https://github.com/anchore/grype) - A vulnerability scanner for container images and filesystems.

 ## Networking

 - [Tufin](https://www.tufin.com/) - Tufin is a security policy management company specializing in the automation of security policy changes across hybrid platforms.
 - [ngrok.com](https://ngrok.com) - Spend more time programming.
 One command for an instant, secure URL to your localhost server through any NAT or firewall.
+- [bore](https://github.com/ekzhang/bore) - A modern, simple TCP tunnel in Rust that exposes local ports to a remote server, bypassing standard NAT connection firewalls.
+That's all it does: no more, and no less.
 - [mr2](https://github.com/txthinking/mr2/) - Mr.2 can help you expose local server to external network.
 Support both TCP/UDP, of course support HTTP.
 Keep it simple, stupid.
 - [Inlets](https://github.com/alexellis/inlets) - Expose your local endpoints to the Internet
 - [snowdrift](https://github.com/steinbrueckri/snowdrift) - Firewall Rule Testing